Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 LoonieSmart Research Team

 LoonieSmart independently researches and compares Canadian financial products.
-Rates were verified using published institutional data as of March 2026.
+Rates were verified using official institutional websites as of March 25, 2026.
 We are not licensed financial advisors — always verify rates directly with the institution and consult a financial professional for personalised advice.
 About us · Our methodology · Contact